GoncharukOrg/react-input/packages/number-format/README.md

 Takes two parameters, where the first is the value to format, and the second is the locale you are using when formatting.
 Specifying the locale is required to recognize digits, decimal separator, and minus signs, as they may differ across locales.

 Returns a string as the numeric equivalent of the formatted value.
+Returning a string is due to the fact that a string stores integer and decimal values ​​regardless of their length, unlike a number which has a limit of 2^5.
+Using a string, you can convert it to a number at your discretion, as well as separate the integer and decimal parts and use the conversion to `BigInt`.

 ```ts
 unformat('$1,23,456.78', 'en-IN');